 Blast rooms are available in many sizes and configurations.
-In general, a blast room consists of an enclosure, control panel, pressure vessel, blast equipment (nozzle, couplings, hose, safety controls), media reclaimer, pressure blower for media recovery, dust collector for abrasive recovery, media conveying duct, media recovery hopper, media storage hopper and blast booth ventilation.
+In general, a blast room consists of an enclosure, control panel, pressure vessel, blast equipment (nozzle, couplings, hose, safety controls), media reclaimer, pressure blower for media recovery, dust collector for abrasive recovery, media conveying duct, media recovery hopper, media storage hopper, and blast booth ventilation.
 Operator safety equipment is also required for blast operation.
 Prefabricated / Pre-Engineered / Pre-Designed Pre-engineered and prefabricated blast rooms offer quick delivery turnaround and cost savings.
-Pre-made blast rooms are typically available in 8-ft to 15-ft widths with 8, 10 or 12 foot ceiling heights and…
+Pre-made blast rooms are typically available in 8-ft to 15-ft widths with 8, 10, or 12-foot ceiling heights and lengths…

 Dry ice blasting is a relatively new form of blasting which most have heard of though few are familiar with.
 The most advantageous aspect of dry ice blasting is the savings to you.
 In fact, the typical operator sees a dramatic increase in productivity and an equally impressive drop in costs.
 With this type of blasting, dry ice pellets are accelerated by a jet of compressed air similar to typical blasting.
 The difference, however, is this method of blasting is more delicate approach than the sledgehammer approach to conventional blasting.

 The design criteria required for a properly sized blast room system includes the size of the largest workpiece, the weight of the largest workpiece, the material handling method, the number of hours of blasting per day, and the base material of the workpiece.
 Each of these items needs to be addressed in order to finalize the configuration of the blast room.